meteor/guide/content/vue.md

 ```

 Now when we load our bundle, the components should have data from the store.
 All fine.
 However there is one more thing to do.
-If we would navigate, our newly rendered clientside
+If we navigate, our newly rendered clientside
 components will again not have any data.
-This is because the asyncData method is not yet being called
+This is because the `asyncData` method is not yet being called
-on the clientside.
-We can fix this using a mixin like below as documented on the [Vue SSR Guide](https://ssr.vuejs.org/guide/data.html#client-data-fetching).
+on the client side.
+We can fix this using a mixin like below as documented in the [Vue SSR Guide](https://ssr.vuejs.org/guide/data.html#client-data-fetching).

 ```javascript
 Vue.mixin({